The-Notebookinator/notebookinator/utils/theme.typ

   }
 }

-// All of the check logic is exactly the same, so we can just use the frontmater-entry here
+// All of the check logic is exactly the same, so we can just use the frontmatter-entry here

 /// A constructor for an appendix entry function.
 The resulting function should return the content of an entry as output.
 ///